Worn out heel cushion – causes, symptoms and shock-absorbing insoles

 Recommended protection & support

 A heel cup is the most effective aid for a flattened heel cushion.
 It combines shock absorption and stabilization by collecting the fat pad under the heel bone.
 This reduces the load on the outer edge of the heel and provides more natural shock absorption.
 Anatomically designed heel cups made of durable and shock-absorbing material can greatly reduce pain, while preventing the fat pad from being pressed outwards.
-The effect is enhanced when the heel cup is used together with a stable heel cap in the shoe, which provides extra support for the heel pad.
+The effect is enhanced when the heel cup is used together with a stable heel cap in the shoe, which provides extra support for the heel cushion.
+See all our products for foot and heel here.